 Taking into account that this modality is practiced from a boat, the size of the rod is very important.
 The most common ones are between 1.5 and 2.5 meters, with actions between 80 and 250.
 Rods with inverted rings or spiral-shaped are recommended.
 It must also be light (less than 300 grams) and have a parabolic action to facilitate the movements of the lure, but strong and powerful enough to lift large fish, an optimal material is carbon fiber for example.

 Power and comfort at the time of picking up are essential in this fishing modality, hence the importance of using a good reel with a quality brake to be able to adjust the picking up.
 The most appropriate is to use spinning spool reels with a low ratio (spool turns per crank turn), 4:1, 5:1, in order to give the lure adequate movement.
 It must be as light and small as possible but with enough capacity to harbor the thread.

-It’s recommended to use braided lines of acrylic material, with high resistance, little flexibility and little friction with water.
-In addition it has to be thin to have more sensitivity.
+It’s recommended to use braided lines of acrylic material, with high resistance, little flexibility, and little friction with the water.
+In addition, it has to be thin to have more sensitivity.
 The recommended measurements are from 0.35mm to 0.70mm.
 With a good fishing knot, a fluorocarbon monofilament will be added at the end where the lure will go.

 How to do jig fishing?

 This fishing modality basically consists of the use of leaded lures from a boat that are dropped freely to the seabed.
 After this, the angler makes recoveries of the line at a constant rate, while moving the rod.
 The objective is to simulate the path of a fish that flees to the surface.
 This is extremely attractive for large predators and sizable species.